PriyaGhosal/BuddyTrail/Code_of_Conduct.md

 ## Guidelines for Enforcement
 In cases of violations of this Code of Conduct, project maintainers will follow these steps to determine consequences:

-1.Correction
+1. Correction
    The individual will receive a written notice explaining the violation.
 No further action will be taken if the behavior improves.

-2.Warning
+2. Warning
    If a violation occurs again, a warning will be issued.
 Further violations may lead to more serious consequences.

-3.Temporary Ban
+3. Temporary Ban
    If violations continue, the individual may be temporarily banned from the community, with a clear explanation of how long the ban will last.

-4.Permanent Ban
+4. Permanent Ban
    For repeated offenses or severe violations, the individual may be permanently removed from the community.

 By following this Code of Conduct, we aim to create a supportive, respectful, and inclusive environment where everyone can contribute and collaborate freely.